The History Behind the Ritual of the Tooth Fairy

 Despite her popularity, the tooth fairy’s identity, as well as her reason for collecting teeth is still murky.
 In fact, her ambiguity has left her open to numerous interpretations.
 Even her gender hasn’t been set as was the case with The Santa Clause Trilogy, in which the tooth fairy was depicted as a middle-age man in tutus and fairy wings.
 Even Larry the Cable Guy has donned the wings and tutu when he played the deity in Tooth Fairy 2.

-By far, the most popular male Tooth Fair was played by former professional wrestler turned actor, Dwayne Johnson (Better known as The Rock) for the first installment of the Tooth Fairy franchise.
+By far, the most popular male Tooth Fairy was played by former professional wrestler turned actor, Dwayne Johnson (Better known as The Rock) for the first installment of the Tooth Fairy franchise.

 This makes her -- or him -- unique, when compared to other mythological beings that represent rites-of-passages, rituals, or holiday.
 Santa is pretty much set; everybody has an idea what he looks like.
 The same is true for Cupid, the Easter Bunny, Jack O’Lantern, or the St. Patrick Day Leprechaun.